sunrize531/sunrize531.github.io/content/regexp-guide-2.md

 Slug: regexp-guide-part-2
 Date: 2018-05-19 12:00
 Category: Guides
 Summary: Just few common examples on how to use regexp.
 Now `RegExp.prototype.exec`.
-To be continued...
+To be continued.
 Tags: guide, regexp, javascript

 This guide assumes that you're familiar with the subject.
 If not -